Rahat-ch/mvp/readme.md

 For iOS, you'll need a special build of the client, and you'll need to be logged in with the coepi expo account. contact Ryan Bennett on Slack for the password and a link to install the special build of the client app.

-Once you have the Expo App, you should be able to open the [latest version](https://expo.io/@coepi/coepi-mvp) on your phone
+Once you have the Expo App, you should be able to open the [latest version](https://expo.io/@coepi/coepi-mvp) on your phone.

-### Extra requirements

-**Note For iOS Users:** you'll need to be signed into your client app with the coepi user. contact Ryan Bennett on Slack to request the password.

 ## Development